juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 The aim of this laboratory session was to gain familiarity with the GitHub platform, learn how to set up and use the ESP32 microcontroller, and explore the analysis and implementation of 3D orientation techniques.

-### **First operating performances diagnosis**

-At the beginning of the session, we observed that when applying rotations, the object did not behave as expected.
-This issue ocurred because the axes of the 3D object were not aligned with the ESP32 reference frame, leading to incorrect orientation results.
-Therefore, a calibration process was required to align both coordinate systems.

-### **Corrections implemented**
+### Hardware and Software Setup**

-After creating a GitHub account and the Project repository in the Visual Studio Code, we updated the code with our credential information (username and email) in order to synchronize it to our GitHub account.
+First, we configured the working environment.
+We created a GitHub account and a project repository using Visual Studio Code, and we updated the code with our credential information (username and email) in order to synchronize it to our GitHub account.

 Then, in `platformIO.ini`, we added the "monitor_speed" option to set the serial monitor baud rate to 115200: